Report of 8th Grade Achievement in the ArtsFirst Since 1997

 For each unit, daily lesson plans will be provided to help teachers prepare for and pace the lessons.
 Classroom materials, including note-taking guides to accompany the episodes, worksheets, classroom activities, quizzes, and tests, are available in electronic format.
 Teachers should call GPB Education at 1.888.501.8960 or email education@gpb.org to request teacher materials.

-(EPFP) began in 2008 as an initiative of the Georgia Partnership for Excellence in Education.
+The Education Policy Fellowship Program (EPFP) began in 2008 as an initiative of the Georgia Partnership for Excellence in Education.
 EPFP is a professional development program that provides potential leaders with the knowledge and networks to advance the core issues of education policy.
 Fellows commit to a series of monthly colloquiums, independent study and research and rigourous peer discussions.
 They use the work environment of their current full-time positions as the context for examining important leadership and policy issues in Georgia.

-The EPFP Program is co-sponsored by the Andrew Young School of Policy Studies at Georgia State University and by the Office of the Vice President for Public Service and Outreach at the University of Georgia.
+The EPFP Program is co-sponsored by the Andrew Young School of Policy Studies at Georgia State Universityand by the Office of the Vice President for Public Service and Outreach at the University of Georgia.

-STUDENTS EXPERIENCE A DIFFERENT LIFESTYLE
+"HOMELESS FOR A WEEK" STUDENTS EXPERIENCE A DIFFERENT LIFESTYLE

 Students ages 12-14 who attend The Paideia School exchanged their classroom for the downtown urban environment of Atlanta, Georgia.
 The topic was homelessness, and the students wanted to know about a lifestyle different from their own and about people they see on the streets.
 These Middle School students spent 5 days and 4 nights based at Hurt Park armed with just $5.00 for the week, one set of clothes and shoes that did not fit and worn thin by someone else.
 They spent their days visiting area food banks and shelters.

-"It is sad to see homelessness.
+Georgia Public Broadcasting Reporter Rickey Bevington and Videographer Charlene Fisk met up with the students and provided the video from the interviews.
+One of the young women reflected: "It is sad to see homelessness.
 It is heartbreaking to know that you are riding in your car within your comfortable life while there are people out on the streets struggling".

 Conference Urges Administrators to Take Schools from Good to Great